fyn-tech/fyn-runner/README.md

 - Collecting and reporting system hardware information
 - Managing the execution environment for simulations
 - Communicating with the fyn-api regarding job status
-- Organizing and synchronizing simulation files
+- Organising and synchronising simulation files
 - Providing secure authentication with the Fyn-Tech backend

 > **Note:** This project is in early development stages, and many components are still evolving.